ing-bank/lion/packages/fieldset/README.md

 However, our fieldset element is not native and should not have a legend-element.
 Our fieldset instead has a label attribute or you can add a label with a div- or heading-element using `slot="label"`.

-## Live Demo/Documentation

-> See our [storybook](http://lion-web-components.netlify.com/?path=/docs/forms-fieldset-overview--page) for a live demo and documentation

 ## Features

 - Easy retrieval of form data based on field names